The Difference Between DR and DA in SEO

 DETERMINE DOMAIN RATINGS BASED ON THE CRITERIA BELOW

-We compute DR in a manner roughly resembling that of PageRank.
+We compute DR in a manner that roughly resembles PageRank.
 The primary distinction between DR and PageRank is that while DR is measured across websites, PageRank is calculated between pages.

 Technically, it appears as follows:

-• Every domain with at least one following link to the target domain is located.
+• Every domain with at least one link to the target domain is located.

-• We count the number of other domains each connecting domain is pointed to.
+• We count the number of other domains to which each connecting domain is pointed.

 • The ‘’DR juice’’ from each linked domain is subsequently sent to the target domain.
 You can understand the quantity by dividing the linking site’s DR by the total no of unique sites it links to.